lukew3/ghlog/README.md

 # ghlog

 ## About
 ghlog (Github Log) allows you to create a logbook and store it as a Github repository.
-You can easily add entries through the command line.
+Easily write time and date marked journal entries through the command line.

 ## Installation
 `pip install ghlog`